Buy a Life Insurance Plan in a few clicks

 10

-You can withdraw NSC before maturity, but you will have to pay a penalty.
-The penalty is calculated as a percentage of the interest that you would have earned if you had kept the NSC till maturity.
+You can withdraw NSC before maturity, but you must pay a penalty.
+The penalty is calculated as a percentage of the interest you would have earned if you had kept the NSC until maturity.

 11